Understand Yellow Skin (Jaundice) Symptom and its Causes

 • Hepatitis A, B, and C tests: tests for a variety of liver infections.

 • The doctor will examine the structure of the liver if he suspects an obstruction.
-In these cases, they will use imaging tests, including MRIs, CT scans , and ultrasounds .
+In these cases, they will use imaging tests, including MRIs, CT scans, and ultrasounds .

-• They may also perform endoscopic retrograde cholangiopancreatography (ERCP) .
-This is a procedure that combines endoscopy and x-rays.
+• They may also perform endoscopic retrograde cholangiopancreatography (ERCP).
+This is a procedure that combines endoscopy and X-rays.

 • A liver biopsy can detect inflammation, cirrhosis, cancer, and fatty liver.
 To generate a tissue sample, this test requires sticking a needle into the liver.
-Under a microscope, the sample is then tested
+Under a microscope, the sample is then tested.

-What is the Treatment of Jaundice?
+What is the Treatment of Yellow Skin?

-Treatment of jaundice focuses on the cause rather than the symptoms of jaundice.
+Treatment of jaundice focuses on the cause rather than the symptoms.
+The following treatments are used:

 • Anemia -induced jaundice can be treated by increasing the amount of iron in the blood, either by taking iron supplements or by eating more iron-rich foods.